Skip to content

 pip install <package name>

-• No need to use ´´--user``, since it will be installed in the virtual environment only.
+• Do NOT use --user, since it should be installed in the virtual environment only.

 • Do this until your program works